darylnauman/100-days-of-code/log.md

 **Thoughts**: Long day at work although interesting as I participated in IT Day.
 Eyes are tired so did some reading and getting close to calling it a night.

+### Day 7: May 17, 2019 Thursday

+**Today's Progress**: Continued working through Applied Visual Design lessons including box-shadow, opacity, font-weight, font-size, and some CSS offsets.

+**Thoughts**: I had the day off from work today and while I had a few things to do ealier in the day, I was able to work through lessons before dinner which was great.

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].